Jaclyn/todolist/README.md

 README
 1.1. instruction for running the app<br/>
 Run command `docker-compose up` to start the application.<br/>
-Run command `docker-compose down` to start the application.
+Run command `docker-compose stop` to start the application.

 1.2.
 Instruction for testing the app